-Across 401(k), IRA, 403(b) and 457(b) accounts, the IRS does not allow investors to maintain the balances indefinitely.
-A minimum amount must be withdrawn each year beginning at age 72.
-This is a required minimum distribution, or RMD.
+Across 401(k), IRA, 403(b) and 457(b) accounts, the IRS does not allow investors to maintain balances indefinitely.
+As such, a minimum amount must be withdrawn each year usually beginning at age 72.
+This amount is a required minimum distribution, or RMD.

 1. When do I have to take my RMD?